- Frequently Asked Questions

-- Archived Webinars
+- Upcoming and Archived Webinars

-- Policy Updates
+- Policy Updates on COVID-19

-- News on COVID-19 and Homelessness
+- Homeless Education in the News: COVID-19 and Homelessness

 We’ve received many questions from educators, service providers, and the public about COVID-19 and homeless students.
 This Frequently Asked Questions document compiles our best responses to the questions we’ve received, as well as strategies and practices from educators and providers across the country who have participated in our virtual conversations.
 We’ll continue to update this FAQ regularly.